 - Your reflection on your project's successes and difficulties

 - Your reflection on what you've learned during the EE process

-Your completed Extended Essay, along with your supervisor's report, will then sent to the IBO to be graded.
+Your completed Extended Essay, along with your supervisor's report, will then be sent to the IB to be graded.
 We'll cover the assessment criteria in just a moment.

-What Should You Write About in Your Extended Essay?
+What Should You Write About in Your IB Extended Essay?

 - Chemistry: How Does Reflux Time Affect the Yield and Purity of Ethyl Aminobenzoate (Benzocaine), and How Effective is Recrystallisation as a Purification Technique for This Compound?

 - Geography: The Effect of Location on the Educational Attainment of Indigenous Secondary Students in Queensland, Australia

 You can see from how varied the topics are that you have a lot of freedom when it comes to picking a topic.
 So how do you pick when the options are limitless?

 How to Write a Stellar IB Extended Essay: 6 Essential Tips

 Below are six key tips to keep in mind as you work on your Extended Essay for the IB DP.
 Follow these and you're sure to get an A!